solana-labs/example-helloworld/README.md

 ## Writing the client in Rust

-This example details writing the client code in typescript; however the Solana Rust libraries also support implementing the client entirely in Rust.
-For an example program doing this and an accompanying write up see [this repo](https://github.com/ezekiiel/simple-solana-program).
+This example details writing the client code in typescript; however the Solana client program can be written in any language.
+For an example client written in Rust and an accompanying write up see [this repo](https://github.com/ezekiiel/simple-solana-program).

 ## Expand your skills with advanced examples